polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 #### PVQ Executor Implementation

-Practically, the executor has a core method `execute` to initialize the program[^1] and perform argument invocation, which takes:
+Practically, the executor has a core method `execute` to initialize the program and perform argument invocation, which takes:

-- `program`: The PVQ main binary which is a trimmed standard PolkaVM binary.
+- `program`: The PVQ main binary.
 - `args`: The PVQ query data.
 - `gas_limit`: The maximum PVM gas limit for the query.